On Galois cohomology of unipotent algebraic groups over local fields: Unipotent groups of Rosenlicht type and a question of Oesterl e

+(2) If the answer for Questions~\ref{question:4} and \ref{question:2} are both YES, then we can give a partial answer for Question~\ref{question:Oe}, part (2).
+Namely, notations being as in these questions, then we can show that $G$ has a non-trivial subgroup of the type $\kappa^i(U)$ for some $U$ of the type as in Proposition~\ref{prop:Oe's construction}.

+(3) Questions~\ref{question:2} and \ref{question:3} deal with unipotent groups of Rosenlicht type, which are defined by "concrete" equations.
+So we hope that it is easier to find answers for these questions than to find an answer for Oesterl\'e's question (Question~\ref{question:Oe}) \end{remarks}

-{\bf Acknowledgements:} We are pleased to thank Nguyen Quoc Thang for his carefull guidance and encouragement.
-This paper contains some results presented in the talk by the author given in the seminar Vari\'et\'es Rationnelles at Ecole Normale Sup\'erieure.
-Thanks are due to Phillipe Gille for remarks and discussions related to results presented here.
+{\bf Acknowledgments:} We are pleased to thank Nguyen Quoc Thang for his careful guidance and encouragement.
+This paper contains some results presented in a talk given by the author in the seminar Vari\'et\'es Rationnelles at the Ecole Normale Sup\'erieure.
+We thank Phillipe Gille for remarks and discussions related to the results presented here.
 We would like to thank H\'el\`ene Esnault and Eckart Viehweg for their support and stimulus.
+We would like to thank the referee for his/her very useful comments and corrections, which helps us to improve the paper.